 Open your Bibles to Matthew 18:20.
 Whoever gets there first read the verse.

 3. What does that verse mean?
-(Allow the obvious answers.)
+(Allow for answers.)

 4. How do you know it means that?
-(Again, allow for obvious answers.)
+(Again, allow for answers.)

 Most people quote that text as meaning that if Christians are together, then God is there with them.
 While that’s true, that’s not what this verse is talking about.